Warm Hubs and Mobile Warm Hub

 And Warm Hubs can put residents in touch with a range of community support services, as well as access to free advice on fuel affordability and tips on keeping warm and safe at home.

 As community spaces start to open up again, and demand is growing for more inclusive activities, we’re in touch with several village halls and community groups who are interested in becoming Warm Hubs.
-Find out how to get involved in the “Next Steps” section below.
+Our newest Warm Hub was launched at The Crawford Memorial Hall in Bidford on 15th September, following regular weekly coffee and chat social mornings run by our Mobile Warm Hub (see below).
+This event was also supported by Wales & West Utilities in collaboration with Cadent.

 Mobile Warm Hub

 Our Mobile Warm Hub service is run by WRCC and VASA working together, supported by Cadent, and complements the Warm Hubs project.
-Our converted community minibus – also nicknamed our “Chattybus” – took to the road in May 2021 and since then we’ve visited communities throughout Warwickshire and Solihull on a daily basis (Monday to Friday), supported by volunteer drivers and hosts.
+Our converted community minibus – also nicknamed our “Chattybus” – took to the road in May 2021 and since then we’ve run a Monday to Friday service visiting Warwickshire communities on a weekly or fortnightly basis, supported by volunteer drivers and hosts.

-Different communities have different needs and our Mobile Warm Hub can pay weekly visits, monthly visits or occasional stops as required, subject to availability.
-We can help communities while halls are moving out of lockdown, and can work with local residents to help set up permanent Warm Hubs.
+Different communities have different needs and our Mobile Warm Hub can pay weekly visits, monthly visits or occasional stops as required (subject to booking availability).
+We can work with local volunteers to help set up permanent Warm Hubs in village halls and community spaces, helping to create new, inclusive activities.
 We can also offer a place for residents to meet in more remote areas with no local facilities.

 Fridays – 10.00am – 12.00 noon, Beauchamp Court Community Lounge, Kenilworth (weekly)